-Tiger’s surgery went well and she continued to be closely monitored for her bladder issues, as this may have needed intervention in the future.
+Tiger’s surgery with us at Anderson Moores went well and she continued to be closely monitored for her bladder issues, as this may have needed intervention in the future.
 That night, Tiger passed urine on her own, unaided, for the first time since her accident.
 This was a really promising sign.
 Tiger was assessed and treated by our physiotherapy team, and a physio plan was created to help aid Tiger’s recovery.

 After seven days of being hospitalised, Tiger was well enough to be discharged and was able to continue her recovery at home.
 Her bladder issues were slowly resolving, but Tiger’s owners were advised to monitor this closely, and contact us immediately if they had any concerns.

 Tiger was not happy about her ‘strict cage rest’ and vocally protested to her owners throughout the day and night.
 Little did she know that this confinement was for her own good, and is vitally important to increase her chances of a full recovery.

 A week later, Tiger’s owners reported that she was much more herself, she was able to urinate on her own and she had a good appetite, although she was still vocal and complaining!

 Tiger was taken back to her local vet for a check-up, and returned to AMVS after 6 weeks of cage rest.
 Tiger was walking well and did not appear to be in any pain.
 Her pelvis was stable and symmetrical.
 Tiger was now allowed out of her cage, but needed to be kept inside for another four weeks, before she could finally be let outside again.